 Lurie Garden with Piet Oudolf

-In this lovely film by Tom Rossiter, Piet Oudolf talks about some of the plants he chose for the Lurie Garden and what they bring to the composition.
+In this film by Tom Rossiter, Piet Oudolf talks about some of the plants he chose for the Lurie Garden and what they bring to the composition.